 Quick Tip: Few programs that require root privileges have troubles with Wayland.
-For example, gParted won’t run at all in Ubuntu 17.10 if you are using Wayland.
+For example, GParted didn’t run at all in Ubuntu with Wayland.
 If you don’t want to switch to Xorg, there is still a way to use these applications with sudo.

 Use the command below